PronkLJ/crx10ial/README.md

 * Add functionality to the end effector

 ## Known bugs
-* Gazebo Sim: joints are not receiving enough effort to maintain correct position
+* Gazebo Sim: joints are not receiving enough effort to maintain correct position (might be ROS2 Humble related?)